Episodes

 Part I examines how human judgment is shaped—and often distorted—by temptation, authority, conformity, and social influence.
 The episodes ask why ordinary people so often act against what they themselves believe to be right.

-Episode 1 — Gyges (New.
-Released March 2026)
+Episode 1 — Gyges (March 2026)

 What restrains us when no one is watching, and why moral judgment is tested by invisibility.